123B3n/ws-hub/CONTRIBUTING.md

 * Check the GitHub issues for tasks
 * Help others in the community

+## License

+By contributing to WS-Hub, you agree that your contributions will be licensed under the GNU General Public License v3.0 (GPL-3.0).

 ## Questions?

 Don't hesitate to ask questions in our GitHub discussions or Discord server.